sudorandom/kmcd.dev/content/posts/2024/self-documenting-connect-services/index.md

 To see the demo for yourself, [click here!](/posts/self-documenting-connect-services/openapi.html)

 In this example, we're using the [@stoplight/elements](https://www.npmjs.com/package/@stoplight/elements) library to render the OpenAPI documentation.
 The `tmplElements` template embeds the generated OpenAPI YAML (Base64 encoded) into an HTML page, providing a user-friendly interface to explore your API's endpoints, request/response structures, and more.
-Note that we're using base64 so that none of the YAML characters accidentally escape the javascript string and mess everything up for is.
+Note that we're using base64 so that none of the YAML characters accidentally escape the javascript string and mess everything up for us.
 You can also have the script load the OpenAPI spec from a URL, which is what [many of the examples show](https://github.com/stoplightio/elements?tab=readme-ov-file#web-component).

+You may also notice some additional options in this example, like `converter.WithContentTypes()`, `converter.WithStreaming(true)` and `converter.WithAllowGET(true)`.
+These give you more control over content types, whether you want OpenAPI for streaming calls (which may be complicated to support for OpenAPI) and whether you want to generate documentation for GET requests, that Connect supports if you can set the `idempotency_level` option to `NO_SIDE_EFFECTS`.
+For more information on GET requests and a comprehensive list of available options, refer to the [the Connect documentation](https://connectrpc.com/docs/go/get-requests-and-caching/) and the [protoc-gen-connect-openapi Go documentation](https://pkg.go.dev/github.com/sudorandom/protoc-gen-connect-openapi/converter), respectively.

 ## Benefits of Self-Documenting Services
 Clear and interactive documentation makes it easier for developers to understand and integrate with your APIs.
 This reduces the friction between teams and gives you something to point to in case there are questions about the API.
 Not everyone is fluent in reading protobuf, but HTTP documentation is much friendlier.

-By generating documentation from protobufs, your documentation will keep in sync with your codebase.
+By generating documentation from protobufs, it is much easier for documentation to stay in sync with your codebase.
+Note that adding comments to your protobuf types, fields, services and methods also get carried over to this OpenAPI specification (and the generated protobuf/gRPC/gRPC-Web/Connect source code) so protobuf files can act as a single place to document everything about that service.

 ## Conclusion
 By combining the power of protoc-gen-connect-openapi with OpenAPI visualization tools, you can effortlessly generate self-documenting Connect services.
 This approach streamlines development, fosters collaboration, and empowers developers to consume your APIs effectively.